-Designing a calendar app for a conceptual foldable OS
+Designing a calendar app for a fully conceptual foldable os

 Overview